astolzen/opensearch_kubernetes_ansible/README.md

 Complete DNS log analytics solution using OpenSearch, Data Prepper, Kafka, and Filebeat for real-time DNS query analysis and geolocation visualization.

+_AI Tools like Claude, Gemini, Ollama, qwen3-coder, gpt-oss, Continue and Cursor AI assisted in the generation of this Code and Documentation_

 ## Overview

 This project provides automated deployment of a comprehensive DNS analytics platform that: